Murals come to life in theatrical piece: Gift to America

-Gift to America was originally produced and presented by The Iron Clad Agreement, a theatre company co-founded by actor Wil Hutton and executive producer, Julia Royall.
-All of its Pittsburgh work (1976 – 1981) was original and based on various aspects of industrial history and the history of technology.
+The production Gift to America was originally produced and presented by The Iron Clad Agreement, a theatre company co-founded by actor Wil Hutton and executive producer, Julia Royall.
+All of its Pittsburgh work (1976 – 1981) was created based on various aspects of the history of industry and technology.

 In the late 1970s, Dr. David Demarest, Jr., Professor of English at Carnegie Mellon University and a member of The Iron Clad Agreement’s Board of Directors, took Ms. Royall to St. Nicholas to view the murals.
 About the visit: “I was astounded and inspired!
 I believed that we could make a theatre piece in St. Nicholas, but that the murals themselves would be the star performers.”

-In May 2008, the Society to Preserve The Millvale Murals of Maxo Vanka staged Gift to America, bringing the murals of Maxo Vanka to life with support from the Pennsylvania Labor Center at Indiana University of Pennsylvania.
+In May 2008, the Society to Preserve the Millvale Murals of Maxo Vanka staged Gift to America, bringing the murals to life with support from the Pennsylvania Labor Center at Indiana University of Pennsylvania.
 As a contribution to the celebration of Pittsburgh’s 250th Anniversary, the play attracted four sold-out audiences and helped to raise greater awareness about the paintings and the Society’s efforts to preserve them.

 The one-hour play is a conversation about the murals between Vanka and Father Albert Zagar, the priest who commissioned the murals.
-Two female characters also are a part of the dramatic reading, which will be accompanied by Tamburitzan music.
-Scripted by Carnegie Mellon Professor Emeritus of English David Demarest, the play originally was staged in 1981.
+Two female characters also are a part of the dramatic reading, accompanied by Tamburitzan music.
 Described by Time magazine as “one of the few distinguished sets of murals in the U.S.,” the murals depict the ravages of war and the sacrifices of immigrant workers in early 20th century industrial America.
 They honor the congregation’s Croatian heritage and their Christian faith.
-Vanka had recently immigrated when he began to paint the murals in 1937, and called them his “gift to America.”

-Gift to America was most recently performed in 2011.
-It was directed by Geoffrey Hitch.
+Gift to America was most recently performed in 2011, again directed by Geoffrey Hitch.
 It included performances by Mike Sambol as Father Zagar and David Crawford as Maxo Vanka.
 Dixie Tymitz and Katherine Carlson provided the female voices.